ctu-vras/depth_correction/README.md

 ## Citation

-Feel free to cite the work you find it relevant to your research.
+Feel free to cite the work if you find it relevant to your research.

 ```
 @misc{https://doi.org/10.48550/arxiv.2303.01123,